Arata1202/dotfiles/README.md

 # Install zsh via Homebrew and set it as the default shell
 make zsh

+# Install all tools defined in .mise.toml
+make mise

 # Update the .Brewfile based on currently installed Homebrew packages
 make update